Trucks are not Bicycles

 In Illinois law, a tandem is two or more consecutive axles, with a minimum spacing on center of 40” and a maximum spacing of 96”.
 This can be found in 625 ILCS 5/1-204.3.
 Its plainly obvious in this definition that a tandem is not limited to only two axles.

 If a vehicle manufacturer can cram three or more physical axles into the 40” to 96” window, all those axles are considered one tandem.
 In the weight laws of Illinois, this group of more than two axles will receive a maximum 34,000 pounds of weight (barring any special exceptions).
+If you are thinking about buying a truck then consider checking out this semi trailer dealer.

 If two axles are so close together they do not have a minimum 40” between the two of them, they are not a legal tandem.
 Even though there are two physical axles (making it a tandem by the street definition), the maximum weight for the two axles is measured as a single axle, or 20,000 pounds.
 This is common on small landscaping trailers.